What has happened in 25+ years?

 Worthington High School is now Thomas Worthington High School.
 You will have to take the online tour.
 Other fun facts:

 • Kilbourne Middle School was once our 9th grade school.
+They have also turned the former courtyard into the library.

 • Worthingway and Perry Middle Schools look absolutely the same, McCord Middle School has been added.